You need to know this information.

 No requests for a specific team, coach, or practice/game field is promised, however, we will try to accommodate requests entered into the sibling field during registration.
 Think of siblings as requested friends. ;-)

 High quality, regulation uniforms are loaned to every player, u8 through u19.
-For full return credit, uniforms must be returned at the end of the season, within 7 days of your last game, to your Team Manager.
-The uniforms must be kept with the team kit, please do not return your uniform with a different team.
+Uniforms must be returned at the end of the season, within 7 days of your last game, to your Team Manager.
+The uniforms must be kept with the team kit, please do not return your uniform with a different team, or directly to the locker.
 They must be returned in good condition and laundered.
 Keep the socks for next season, they will easily last several seasons.
 Return both jerseys and shorts.
 Lost, stained or damaged uniforms (not from soccer use) will be charged to you for replacement.
 Please, help us keep our costs and fees low.
 Damaged Uniform Payment

 Spectators shouting directions such as "Pass the ball", "Shoot", "Watch out" are strongly discouraged.
 Cheerleading, positive encouragement and acknowledgment, such as "Go Vipers", "Nice Pass", or "Nice Try", are strongly encouraged.
 Coaches are discouraged from giving instructions to the players "on the ball", or generally on the pitch.
 The best coaching is done quietly at the side of the field.
 More about Soccer Culture can be found here.